calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 ## Messages definitions

-Message definitions need to be speciifed in tab "Messages".
+Message definitions need to be specified in tab "Messages".

 - **Message Name:** Name of the message.
 Needs to comply with C-identifier syntax and needs to be unique per message.